Key Takeaways

 How does an RFID access control system work?

 RFID access control uses a system of tags, readers, and computer servers to allow door access to registered residents who present the correct credentials.
 This system works similarly to NFC-enabled devices.
-However, the biggest difference is that RFID works with devices farther in range.
+However, the biggest difference is that RFID works with devices that are farther in range.

 Low-frequency RFID systems are more expensive but can establish a connection between a reader and a tag from greater distances.
 RFID gate openers, for example, use low-frequency RFID to power long-range readers suited for commercial and residential gate access control.